purarue/jikanpy_ext/README.md

 Initially, the usecase was to use this to wrap `jikanpy` calls with logs/ratelimits/get metadata about the request.

+One could create custom 'extension' classes for jikanpy and then add pre/post hooks to function calls by wrapping `Jikanpy` in `JikanExt`:

+`
+JikanExt(extensions=Logger, RateLimit, Retry)
+`

 ### jikanpy_ext

 #### Installation